Roblox/creator-docs/content/en-us/luau/type-checking.md

 ## Variadics

-Lets assume a function that calculates the sum of a variadic ammount of numbers
+Here's a function that calculates the sum of a variadic set of numbers.

 ```lua
 local function addLotsOfNumbers(...)